- Can Cause Weight Gain

 Depression QuizMany people do not recognize the symptoms and warning signs of depression and depressive disorders in children and adults.
 With proper diagnosis, treatments and medications are available.
 Take this quiz to learn more about recovery from depression.

 How Do I Increase Serotonin?Serotonin is a chemical that carries messages between nerve cells and is mainly produced in the brain, lungs, and gut.
-It is also released in the blood and works by attaching to serotonin receptors, or 5-HT receptors, present on certain cells.
+It is also released in the blood and works by attaching to serotonin receptors, or 5-HT receptors, on specific cells.
+What are the symptoms and 3 ways to increase serotonin?

 Medical Conditions That Can Cause Weight GainCould a medical condition be the reason for your recent weight gain?
 Find out some possible causes and how best to manage them.